Somebody Else (The 1975 song): Music and lyrics

 Musically, "Somebody Else" is a melancholic power ballad, composed as an electronic, R&B and synth-pop slow jam.
-The song has a length of four minutes and fifty-seven seconds (4:57) and was written by the 1975 members George Daniel, Healy, Adam Hann and Ross MacDonald, while the former two handled the production alongside Mike Crossey.
+The song has a length of four minutes and fifty-seven seconds (4:57) and was written by the 1975 members George Daniel, Matty Healy, Adam Hann and Ross MacDonald, while the former two handled the production alongside Mike Crossey.
 According to the sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "Somebody Else" is set in the time signature of common time with a downbeat tempo of 100 beats per minute.
-The track is composed in the key of C major, with Healy's vocals ranging between the notes of G4 and G5.
+The track is composed in the key of C major, with Healy's vocals ranging between the notes of G3 and G4.
 It follows a chord progression of F–G–Am7–E7–Am9–Am–C.

 "Somebody Else" has a sparse 1980s-style production composed of a "bounc[ing]" synth line, heavy reverb, expansive atmospherics, whirling synthesiser washes, a disco-influenced bass, a kick drum, 808 percussion and techno beats.
 The song also contains elements of house, chillwave, electro, funk, neo-soul, electronica, dance, electropop, alternative pop, new wave, yacht rock and "digitized" soul.
 Throughout the track, Healy's vocals are pitch-altered, doubled, chopped and Auto-Tuned.
 The singer performs in a "breathy" style, according to Andy Gill of The Independent, while Nylon's Hayden Manders described the vocals as "lackadaisical, disinterested and wobbly".